knightazura/ghost-sdk/Roadmap.md

 ## The Public Roadmap

-This Roadmap has been replaced with a [public trello board](https://trello.com/b/EceUgtCL/ghost-roadmap), to make it easier for everyone to keep track of ongoing work.
+The wiki Roadmap has been replaced with a [public trello board](https://trello.com/b/EceUgtCL/ghost-roadmap), to make it easier for everyone to keep track of ongoing work.
 If you would like to receive regular updates on our progress, you can subscribe to the [Dev Blog](http://dev.ghost.org) which is updated weekly after the public developer meeting.

 [![](https://trello.com/b/EceUgtCL.png)](https://trello.com/b/EceUgtCL/ghost-roadmap)

 For information on how the new roadmap works, see [visit trello](https://trello.com/c/0e0L0alW/65-how-does-this-roadmap-work-click-here-to-find-out).

+## GitHub Backlogs

+We now have just two Milestones on GitHub:
+- [0.5x Backlog](https://github.com/TryGhost/Ghost/issues?milestone=21) - contains issues which are ready to be worked on
+- [Future Backlog](https://github.com/TryGhost/Ghost/issues?milestone=6) - contains issues which aren't ready to be worked on yet

+The idea is that any issue in the 0.5.x backlog can be picked up and worked on.
+If the PR gets merged, the code goes out in the next release.
+We ask developers to use the [roadmap](https://trello.com/b/EceUgtCL/ghost-roadmap) as a guide to which features are most important for the next release, but this only covers features, not technical improvements or bug fixes.

 ## Past Milestones